borelli28/CS-notes/crafting-interpreters.md

 Intermediate representation: Created by the compiler or interpreter as an abstract and simplified version of the source code, which facilitates the compilation process.
 Its not the source code nor the compiled machine code, is something in the middle.

 Optimization: Swap out user code with a code that has the same semantics, but is more efficient.

+Code generation: Translate the optimized intermediate representation into machine code or bytecode.